tphakala/birdnet-go/README.md

 BirdNET-Go features

 - 24/7 realtime bird song analysis of soundcard capture, analysis output to log file, SQLite or MySQL
+- Utilizes BirdNET AI model trained with more than 6500 bird species
 - Easy to use Web user interface for data visualisation
 - BirdWeather.com integration
 - Realtime log file output can be used as overlay in OBS for bird feeder streams etc.
 - Minimal runtime dependencies, BirdNET Tensorflow Lite model is embedded in compiled binary
 - Runs on Windows, Linux and macOS
+- Low resource usage, works on Raspberry Pi 3 and equivalent 64-bit single board computers

 ## Web Dashboard